 Ian & Alison Samuel

-Ian and Alison Samuel farm around 100 acres of rolling countryside in south Devon.
-“On a clear day we can see across to Dartmoor,” she says.
-“It’s a very beautiful - if slightly exposed – spot!”
+Ian and Alison Samuel farm around 100 acres of rolling countryside in South Devon.
+“On a clear day we can see across to Dartmoor,” Alison says.
+“It’s a very beautiful – if slightly exposed – spot!”

 Yelland Cross Farm is a traditional mixed farm, with both livestock and vegetables.
 Alongside fields of carrots, cabbages, purple sprouting broccoli, beetroot, leeks and broad beans, Ian and Alison look after a small beef fattening herd.
 The whole system works in harmony; manure provides a natural fertiliser for the fields, and organic crops feed the cows in winter when they can’t graze.

 Not typical farmers, neither Alison nor Ian came from an agricultural background.
 Both were drawn to study agriculture at university; and after graduating, a tour of European farms (funded by a Nuffield Scholarship) convinced them that organic was the way to go.
 They returned to England in 1997, and took on their first farm together – where they still live and grow today.

 Soon after buying the farm, Ian and Alison came along to a fateful meeting with neighbouring farmer Guy Singh-Watson, who was looking for more local suppliers for his organic veg box business, Riverford.
 Guy ended up founding the South Devon Organic Producers (SDOP) co-operative, with Ian and Alison among the first members.